-We offer a variety of programs and services designed to meet the special needs of vulnerable children.
-Among them are the: Dependency and Neglect Program; Domestic Relations Program; Supervised Exchange and Parenting Time Program (SEPT), Milton Foster Children’s Fund Program, and Children and Families in Transition (CFIT) Program.
+We offers four programs designed to meet the special needs of vulnerable children.
+Among them are the: Dependency and Neglect Program; Supervised Exchange and Parenting Time Program (SEPT), Milton Foster Children’s Fund Program, and Children and Families in Transition (CFIT) Program.

 CASA of the Pikes Peak Region serves approximately 1,700 children per year in all our programs, but hundreds are still waiting for volunteer advocacy.

 At a Glance:

 - CASA helps ensure that abused children get out of the child welfare and legal systems and into safe and permanent homes more quickly than they would otherwise.

 - CASA promotes early intervention to stop the cycle of generational abuse.

 - offers abused and neglected children the opportunity to thrive in safe and permanent homes;